IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

 Step 4: Inventory
 ==================

-.. dropdown:: The following section discusses how Ansible interacts with managed node ...
+.. dropdown:: The following section discusses how Ansible interacts with managed node ... (expand for more)
     :color: primary
     :icon: file-code